bparanj/crystal/programming/iac/docs/basics/packer-cli.md

 If autocompletion was already turned on, this command will indicate that it is already installed.

 ### Task 4: Explore Subcommands and Flags
 Like many other command-line tools, the packer tool takes a subcommand to execute, and that subcommand may have additional options as well.
-Subcommands are executed with packer SUBCOMMAND, where "SUBCOMMAND" is the actual command you wish to execute.
+Subcommands are executed with packer SUBCOMMAND, where "SUBCOMMAND" is the  command you wish to execute.

 You can run any packer command with the -h flag to output more detailed help for a specific subcommand.